 This may seem like a lot of information to cover in just 40 hours.
 We recommend choosing a Michigan real estate school known for breaking down complicated material as well as one that fits your schedule and learning style.

-Do you learn better in a traditional classroom when interacting with a teacher and other students?
+Do you learn better in a traditional classroom, interacting with a teacher and other students?
 Do you need a regimented schedule to force you to get through the materials in a timely manner?
 If so, narrow your search to in-person classes.
-Please keep in mind that attendance is mandatory, so choose a class time that works with your schedule.
+Keep in mind that attendance is mandatory, so choose a class time that works with your schedule.

-Here are the pros and cons of in-person, livestream, and online classes that let you learn at your own pace.
+Here are the pros and cons of in-person, livestream, and self-paced online classes.

 Types of Instruction